onflow/ccf/ccf_specs.md

    for version negotiation.
 These design goals make it different from earlier binary serializations such as ASN.1 and MessagePack.

-As an [Internet Standard](https://en.wikipedia.org/wiki/Internet_Standard) (not just a common RFC), CBOR is used to define other formats and protocols such as:
+As an [Internet Standard](https://en.wikipedia.org/wiki/Internet_Standard) (not just a common RFC), CBOR is designed to be relevant for decades and is used to define other data formats and protocols such as:
 - W3C [WebAuthn](https://www.w3.org/TR/webauthn-2/) - Web Authentication
 - IETF [RFC 9052](https://www.rfc-editor.org/rfc/rfc9052.html) - CBOR Object Signing and Encryption (COSE): Structures and Process
 - IETF [RFC 8392](https://www.rfc-editor.org/rfc/rfc8392.html) - CBOR Web Tokens (CWT)

 This approach enables a COSE codec to use a CBOR codec under the hood.
 COSE codecs can focus on providing COSE-specific features rather than reinventing the wheel, which reduces complexity, cost of development, and risks.

-As an Internet Standard, CBOR is designed to avoid requiring changes and remain relevant for decades.

-CBOR is designed to allow extremely small code size (e.g. usable on constrained devices), fairly small message size, and extensibility without version negotiation.

-CBOR was designed with security considerations in mind.
-It allows CBOR codecs to have separate detection of malformed data and invalid data.

-CBOR defines deterministic encoding with Preferred Serialization and Core Deterministic Encoding Requirements.

 CBOR is well-suited to replace JSON in data formats and protocols.
-Converting data between CBOR and JSON is defined in [section 6 of RFC 8949](https://datatracker.ietf.org/doc/html/rfc8949#name-converting-data-between-cbo).
 CBOR's data model extends JSON's data model with:
 - compact binary encodings
 - extension points (CBOR Tags and Simple Values)
-- deterministic encoding as already mentioned
+- deterministic encoding (Core Deterministic Encoding Requirements)

 As one example, CBOR Web Tokens is a modern binary alternative to the text-based JSON Web Tokens (JWT).
 Like CBOR Web Tokens, CCF is a modern binary alternative to an existing JSON-based data format.
-CCF uses CBOR to provide a compact, efficient, and deterministic data format.

 Additional considerations for using CBOR include availability and quality of CBOR codecs in various programming languages.

+Cadence is [already using CBOR](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) to encode internal values.
+Using CBOR to also encode external values is a good fit for multiple reasons.

 ### Interoperability and Reuse of CBOR Codecs

-High quality CBOR codecs are available in various programming languages.
+Widely used CBOR codecs are available in various programming languages.

-In JavaScript, there are multiple CBOR codecs that are actively maintained.
+In JavaScript, there are multiple widely used CBOR codecs.
 As one example, [hildjj/node-cbor](https://github.com/hildjj/node-cbor) is  maintained by Joe Hildebrand (former VP of Engineering at Mozilla and Distinguished Engineer at Cisco).
 It's a monorepo with several packages including a "cbor package compiled for use on the web, including all of its non-optional dependencies".

 In Go, [fxamacker/cbor](https://github.com/fxamacker/cbor) is used by Cadence in its [CCF codec](https://github.com/onflow/cadence/tree/master/encoding/ccf):
   - fxamacker/cbor was [already used by Cadence](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) for internal value encoding.